 After the death of Patriarch Nectarios of Constantinople (+397), against his will, John was elected his successor.
 He was brought to the capital at the behest of Emperor Arcadius, and Theophilus of Antioch was obliged to ordain him bishop on 26 February 398.

 After five years of Christian faith, he received the mystery of the priesthood from Bishop Flavian in 386, who appointed him a preacher of the great church built by Emperor Constantine.
 He fulfills his preaching duties with great zeal and conscientiousness.
-This period, 386-397, was particularly fruitful for him since his most famous homilies belong to this stage of his activity.
+This period, 386-397, was particularly fruitful for him since his most famous sermons belong to this stage of his activity.